FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture.md

   userId: string;
   name: string;
   courseCode: string | null;
-  // The full syllabus data is large and likely not needed on every request
-  // We'll have a separate endpoint to fetch it.
   processingStatus: SyllabusProcessingStatus;
   createdAt: string; // ISO 8601 timestamp
   updatedAt: string; // ISO 8601 timestamp